-Land, building, and net improvement EMVs from the following PRISM files will be used in the 2018 Sales Ratio Study:
+Land, building, and net improvement EMVs from the following PRISM files will be used in the 2019 Sales Ratio Study:

-- PRISM Submission 2: 2017 Adjusted Assessment.
-The EMVs on this file will be used to calculate market condition trends.
-See Market Condition Trends for more information. - PRISM Submission 2: 2018 Adjusted Assessment.
-The EMVs on this file will be used to calculate preliminary ratios.
-See Preliminary Ratios for more information. - PRISM Submission 1: 2019 Preliminary Assessment.
-The EMVs on this file will be used to calculate final ratios.
+- PRISM Submission 2: 2018 Adjusted Assessment.
+The EMVs in this file will be used to calculate market condition trends.
+See Market Condition Trends for more information. - PRISM Submission 2: 2019 Adjusted Assessment.
+The EMVs in this file will be used to calculate preliminary ratios.
+See Preliminary Ratios for more information. - PRISM Submission 1: 2020 Preliminary Assessment.
+The EMVs in this file will be used to calculate final ratios.
 See Final Ratios for more information.